Civil code of Argentina: Other sources

 Vélez Sársfield also used a number of different Codes and doctrine works that had a secondary influence in the Argentine Civil Code.

-After the French Code, the most influential code was the Chilean Civil Code, promulgated on 1855 and written by lawman Andrés Bello.
+After the Napoleonic Code, the most influential code was the Chilean Civil Code, promulgated on 1855 and written by lawman Andrés Bello.
 That code was highly valuated by the Argentine Coder, and it is estimated that he based on it for the formulation of 170 articles of the Argentine code.

 He also made use of the Code of Louisiana, in which he based for the creation of 52 articles, of the Albertine Code for the Sardonic States, of the legislative Russian consolidation, the Code of Parma, the Code of Two Sicilies, the General Prussian Code of 1874, the Austrian Code of 1811, the Code of New York State and the Italian Code of 1865.

 Vélez Sársfield made also use of the 1851 project for the Spanish Civil Code prepared by Florencio García Goyena.
 That project held 3,000 articles, and it's calculated that it helped in the formulation of 300 articles of the Argentine Code.

 Finally, Vélez used 27 articles from the 1851 project for the Uruguayan Civil Code by Eduardo Acevedo Maturana, as well as some references for his notes.